 Comparison to other coatings

 Compared to powder coating, PVD coatings are more than 50 times thinner, last longer, and improve UV resistance vs. an organic polymer.

 Compared to electroplating, PVD coatings have improved scratch and wear resistance, more color options, a cleaner, safer process, and offer the option of use after electroplating for wear-resistance and aesthetics.

 Some advantages of extremely-thin PVD finishing are:

 - Waste reduction

-We hope this answer the question of “What Is PVD Coating?”
-If you need more information you can fill out the form below or call us at 303-652-8500.
+We hope this answers the basic question “What Is PVD Coating?”
+If you need more information, fill out the form below or call us at 303-652-8500.